sigsum/sigsum/doc/design.md

 compromised should not be controversial these days
 	[\[SolarWinds\]](https://www.zdnet.com/article/third-malware-strain-discovered-in-solarwinds-supply-chain-attack/).

-The attacker can also gain control of the transparent log's signing key and infrastructure.
+The attacker can also gain control of the log's signing key and infrastructure.
 This covers a weaker form of attacker that is able to sign log data and distribute it to a subset of isolated verifiers.
 For example, this could have been the case when a remote code execution was found for a Certificate Transparency Log
 	[\[DigiCert\]](https://groups.google.com/a/chromium.org/g/ct-policy/c/aKNbZuJzwfM).

 The overall system is said to be secure if a monitor can discover every signed